Bryan Crawford

-Bryan Crawford (born February 18, 1982 in Hamilton, Ontario) is a former Canadian football running back who played his entire pro career, 112 games with the Toronto Argonauts.
-He retired as the Argos all-time leader in special teams tackles with 137 and co-holds a CFL record for consecutive seasons with 20+ STT.
+Bryan Crawford (born February 18, 1982) is a Canadian sports executive & former Canadian football running back who played his entire pro career, 112 games with the Toronto Argonauts.
+On August 6, 2024, Crawford became the commissioner of the Ontario Hockey League, replacing David Branch.

 Early years

 Bryan is the son of Glenn and Elaine Crawford.
 His younger brother Brad is his teammate on the Argonauts. while his sister Lauren is a freshman defender on the University of Buffalo women's soccer team.
 Bryan attended Barton Secondary School where he was named the team MVP, Athlete of the Year, and game MVP of the Hamilton Steel City Bowl.

 He played four seasons with the Golden Gaels of Queen's University while pursuing a political science degree and won two bronze medals in the 2004-05 OUA track championship.
 In football, he was named Queen's Rookie of the Year in 2001, Queen's Special teams Player of the Year in 2002, and the MVP at the 2004 CIS East West All-Star game.